 Hopefully students will already have some familiarity with medieval history by the time they get to high school.
 Regardless, high school is a time for in-depth study of the medieval period.
 If ancient history is studied around 9th grade, medieval history can be studied around 10th grade.

 Books work well as a supplement to video lessons.
 There are many older books on medieval history.
-Unfortunately, many of them are hard to find and therefore quite expensive.
-The books listed here should at least serve as a good start for surveying this time period.
+Unfortunately, many of them are hard to find and are therefore quite expensive.
+The books listed here should at least serve as a good start for surveying this time period:

 Western Civilization by Jackson Spielvogel.
 This college-level history textbook can be used at the high school level.
 It systematically covers all of Western civilization, including medieval history.
 As a hardcover book that covers most of history, it is a worthwhile purchase.
 They also sell a two-volume softcover set.
 Volume 2 is expensive, so it is only a better price if you do plan on covering modern Europe.
 Volume 1 is cheaper but does not go past 1715.